 This symbol denotes that a fee or a charge for subscription is required:

 Please note: In order to access some of the library mobile resources, you may need to use a Virtual Private Network (VPN) on our device if you are not on an authorized wireless network.

-Some mobile applications like Micromedex, Epocrates, and NEJM are mobile versions of resources that are already considered professionally reliable.
+Some of our clinical resources, like Micromedex, offer the ability to download content onto a device.
+And other apps such as Epocrates, and NEJM have mobile versions of their resource that are considered professionally reliable.
 Taking that into consideration, it is important to remember that in most cases anyone can create a mobile phone app.
 There are applications you may not readily recognize and will need to evaluate further.
 When considering mobile applications you should use most of the same criteria that you would use when evaluating a website: